learn-co-curriculum/phase-1-context-implicit-setting/README.md

 ## Access Implicitly-Set Context in an Object-Contained Function Expression

-When a function is called, and that function is accessed via a property on a JavaScript `Object`, the function, during its execution will have its context, accessible through the `this` keyword, set to the `Object`.
+When a function is called, it gets an execution context passed in.
+That context will be whatever the function was 'called on' - the object to the left of the `.`  where it's called.
+In the below example, since `byronPoodle` is to the left of the `.`.
+In `byronPoodle.warn()`, `warn` gets `byronPoodle` as its context.

 ```js
 let byronPoodle = {